Addy81/lrg_project/README.md

 - Return a BED

 ## Extra stuff to write about
+Mention ISO/UKAS conformance
 Not including information can have a negative effect
 Warning if not found
-Talk about code comments
+Talk about code comments and docstrings
 Talk about documentation
+Talk about PEP8 and style guidelines
 Future maintenance
 Future direction - if had more time
 Seeking feedback - AT asked B7 for clarification about inclusion of introns.
 Mention importance of feedback in development of tools that are useful and safe.
 This is how agile development is performed
+Make log files?